-Remove any unwanted weeds using a trowel or grubbing tool, but bear in mind that many wildflowers and flowering weeds can attract wildlife and add valuable colour to gardens.
+Remove any unwanted weeds using a trowel or grubbing tool, but bear in mind that many wildflowers and flowering lawn plants attract wildlife and add valuable colour to gardens.
+The leaves of plants such as clover and yarrow will also help to keep a lawn looking green during drought.

 Cut spring- and early summer-flowering meadows if the plants have shed their seeds – see our guide to meadow maintenance.